Table of Contents

 Jhinu Danda is a small ridge-top settlement located on the Annapurna Base Camp trek route, known for its natural hot springs.
 The hot springs are located next to the Modi River, about a 2-hour hike from the village of Chomrong.
 The hot springs are a popular destination for trekkers looking to relax and soothe their sore muscles after a long day of hiking.
 The pools are made of natural rock and are filled with warm, mineral-rich water that is believed to have healing properties.
 The hot springs are a great place to unwind and rejuvenate after a long day on the trail.
 They are located in a beautiful setting, surrounded by lush forests and towering peaks.
 It’s a must-visit place for the trekkers and a perfect way to unwind and refresh the body and mind.

-4. Easily Accessibility
+4. Easy Accessibility

 The Annapurna Base Camp trek is considered one of the most easily accessible treks in Nepal.
 Trek to Everest Base Camp is possible only after a Lukla flight and mountain flights are often canceled or delayed due to the inclement weather.
 But this trek offers both scenic road drive and flight options for the trekkers.
 And Pokhara flights may not be delayed or canceled like Lukla flights.
-Below are some several factors why ABC trek is more accessible than the other treks of Nepal:
+Below are several factors why the ABC trek is more accessible than the other treks of Nepal:

 - The Annapurna region is located in the central part of Nepal and is easily accessible by road and air.
 The trek starts in Pokhara, a popular tourist town and starting point for many treks in the Annapurna region.